tokee/measurements/solrcloud/README.md

    Installs a SolrCloud with the given version
  * cloud_start.sh VERSION
    Starts ZooKeepers and Solrs for the given version
- * cloud_warm.sh
-   Performs warm-up of the running Solrcloud
  * cloud_stop.sh
    Stops any running SolrCloud
  * drop_cache.sh